yomidevs/local-audio-yomichan/README.md

 To increase audio coverage, I recommend including an extra [Forvo audio source](https://learnjapanese.moe/yomichan/#bonus-adding-forvo-extra-audio-source).
-Although the audio is fetched online, this vastly improves coverage compared to the standard Yomichan sources and this local audio server.
+Although the audio is fetched online, this vastly improves coverage compared to the standard Yomitan sources and this local audio server.

 ## Troubleshooting